Bradley-Hower/201-reading-notes/class-03.md

 Describe the CSS properties of margin and padding as characters in a story.
 What is their role in a story titled: “The Box Model”?

 If margin and padding were in a story, the plot would be starred by padding.
 Padding is what we see, it is how we understand the characters which are the elements.
-We see their colors, styles sizes, etc. and assume it's just them.
+We see their colors, styles sizes, etc., and assume it's just them.
 However, margin is what sets the tone.
 It is the boss, leader, orator of the story.
-Margins say where the limits are, where absoultely, padding can not go.
+Margins say where the limits are, where absolutely, padding can not go.

 ### Four Parts of an HTML Elements Box

-The four parts of the an HTML element box:
+The four parts of to the HTML element box:

 + Content box - This is where the goods are.
-Text, video, pictures, games, all exist here.
+Text, video, pictures, and games, all exist here.
     Sizing options: inline-size, block-size, or width and height.
 + Padding box - This is the filling outside of the content.
 Any background color will fill here.
-Likeunto the "mat" of a picture frame.
+Like unto the "mat" of a picture frame.
 + Border box - This gives the edge to content, like a frame to a painting.
 + Margin box - This is the white space, or airgap, to other content elements.

-By default, under the standard box model, all sizing is added on top of the conent.
+By default, under the standard box model, all sizing is added on top of the content.
 Width and height are set there.

-Under the alternative box model, height and width are set to the total outside, then any padding, margin and borders are set there within.
+Under the alternative box model, height and width are set to the total outside, then any padding, margin, and borders are set there within.
 Outwards in, rather than inwards out.
-ALterntive sizing can be set by adding the following declaration to the CSS. `box-sizing: border-box`
+Alternative sizing can be set by adding the following declaration to the CSS. `box-sizing: border-box`

 ## JS - Arrays, Operators, Expressions, Conditionals, and Loops